 We tested if AdClear works at blocking ads and trackers.
 Overall, AdClear gave mixed results.

 We conducted the first test with AdBlock Tester, which evaluated AdClear's ability to block intrusive ads and analytical tools.
-AdClear successfully blocked contextual ads but not banner ads.
-It also didn't do so well to block sites from gathering data about our online behavior.
+AdClear successfully blocked most ads, including contextual and banner ads.
+It didn't do so well to block sites from gathering data about our online behavior.

 Finally, we used the Can You Block It test to see if AdClear could block interstitial ads and banner ads as well as disable ad-block warnings.
 AdClear successfully blocked all three ad types, which led to a smoother online experience.